-The information that is carried is called metadata, and it carries information of every frame of a picture, movie, or TV show so that the device in use knows how to display the picture on the screen.
+The information that is carried is called metadata, and it carries information about every frame of a picture, movie, or TV show so that the device in use knows how to display the picture on the screen.

 What Is HDR10?

-HDR10, on the other hand, is a level up or more like an upgrade from HD.
+HDR10, on the other hand, is a level-up or more like an upgrade from HD.